-The Industrial-Organizational Psychology and Human Resource Management Program is An Interdisciplinary Master of Arts degree program offered by the Departments of Psychology and Management to prepare professionals for work in business, industry, and government.
+The Industrial-Organizational Psychology and Human Resource Management Program is an Interdisciplinary Master of Arts degree program offered by the Departments of Psychology and Management to prepare professionals for work in business, industry, and government.

-(Kraiger and Abalos, 2004: Rankings of Graduate Programs in I-O Psychology based on Student Rankings of Quality).
+(Kraiger and Abalos, 2004: Rankings of Graduate Programs in I-O Psychology based on Student Rankings of Quality)

 The program at Appalachian State is the only cross-disciplinary I-O Psychology and Human Resource Management master's degree program in the country.
 The program adhere to SIOP's (Society for Industrial Organizational Psychology) guidelines for Master's level training in I-O Psychology.
 IOHRM students are members of both the College of Arts and Sciences and College of Business.
 Students take classes in both the Departments of Psychology and Management.